AhmedMohmmed33/AhmedMohmmed33/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello there, I'm Ahmed Mohammed

-My name is **Ahmed Mohamed Elsayed**.
-Final Year AI Student with a Passion for Data Analysis and Insights.
-I'm a passionate data analyst with a strong research interest, eager to leverage my combined AI and data analysis knowledge to solve problems and extract meaningful insights.
-My excellent writing skills allow me to communicate complex data findings to various audiences.
+I’m **Ahmed Mohamed Elsayed**, a graduate of the **Faculty of Engineering, Artificial Intelligence Program at Mansoura University**.

+I specialize in **data analysis**, blending my engineering mindset with a strong foundation in **machine learning, Python, SQL, and BI tools like Tableau and Power BI**.
+My goal is to turn complex datasets into clear, actionable insights that drive smart decision-making.

+I’m passionate about using AI and data to solve real-world problems — and I’m always learning, building, and collaborating on meaningful projects.

 ---